morhendos/casino-liga/docs/ROLE-USAGE.md

 # Role-Based Access Control Usage

-This document explains how to use the role-based access control system in the Casino Liga application.
+This document explains how to use the role-based access control system in the Padeliga application.

 ## User Roles